pubky/mainline/mainline-next/docs/roadmap.md

   for BEP 42 identity generation;
 - diagnostics for the local identity and socket, corroborated public address, and outbound DHT connectivity;
-- low- and high-level mutable GET, including `more_recent_than`, and PUT APIs;
+- low-level mutable GET events, including `more_recent_than`, validated responses, rejections, closest-set progress, timing, and completion;
-- progressive mutable GET evidence so callers can judge confidence, with adaptive early completion that does not wait for slow stragglers;
-- preservation of mutable PUT `301` and `302` responses, treating `301` as a
+- low-level mutable PUT events, including acknowledgements, raw `301` and `302` responses, bounded direct GET verification, and completion;
-  protocol error and verifying `302` with a bounded direct GET before reporting a conflict and returning the verified newer item;
-- immutable GET and PUT APIs;
 - IPv4 BEP 42 enforcement;
 - transaction, source-address, and BEP 44 validation; and
 - client-side acquisition and use of write tokens.